-Achieving innovation that leads to the creation of innovative products and services and new markets-stimulation of new demand-is essential for Japan's sustained economic growth.
-At the same time, Japan, dubbed as a leading nation in societal issues, may potentially see innovation solve a range of issues it faces.
-Here, let us go further into the real world of economic activities.
-While digital economy is advancing, the platform-based businesses and ecosystem-based businesses are proliferating.
-Some argue that this situation may reduce the dynamism of competition because it makes markets more oligipolized and monopolized and further entrenches and expands such oligopoly and monopoly[].
-Under such economic environment, ensuring a competition environment conducive to innovation is an important and modern policy issue in competition policy.
-Accordingly, it is important to properly assess the impact on the possible future innovation which is a long-term efficiency (i.e., competitive advantages)2.
+It is essential to achieve innovation that leads to the creation of innovative products and services and new markets (stimulation of new demand) for Japan's sustained economic growth.
+Besides, Japan, which is dubbed as a vanguard nation in regard to societal challenges, may potentially view innovation solve a range of issues it faces.
+On the contrary, in the real world of economic activities, it has been highlighted that with the advancement of the digital economy and the shift to platform- and ecosystem-based businesses, the dynamism of competition may decrease due to the monopolization and oligopolization of markets as well as the further entrenchment and expansion of such oligopoly and monopoly.
+In light of this economic environment, ensuring a competitive environment that can promote innovation is an important and contemporary policy issue in competition policy, and it is important to properly assess the long-term effects of possible future innovation on the competitive environment.

-Meanwhile, innovation, which involves a discontinuity from the past, is a phenomena that occurs under high uncertainty and that is acted upon by a range of factors including technologies, markets, corporate strategies, organizations and human resources, capital markets, social systems and regulations, and cultures.
-For this reason, the whole process of innovation has not yet been well understood.
-The realm of competition policy, i.e. the impacts on innovation that are delivered by various kinds of corporate conduct, appears complex and dynamic.
-Theoretical and empirical studies on such impacts have been advanced in the relevant research fields such as economics (industrial organization in particular) and business administration.
-Thanks to these studies, a certain amount of knowledge has been accumulated and knowledge is further being built up.
+Meanwhile, innovation, which involves a discontinuity from the past, is a phenomenon that often occurs under circumstances of high uncertainty and is acted upon by a range of factors including technologies, markets, corporate strategies, organizations and human resources, capital markets, social systems and regulations, and cultures.
+Therefore, the whole process of innovation has not yet been well understood.
+The field of competition policy, i.e., the impacts on innovation that are delivered by various kinds of corporate conduct, appears complex and dynamic.
+Theoretical and empirical studies on such impacts have been advanced in the relevant research fields such as Economics (industrial organization in particular) and business administration, and a certain amount of knowledge has been accumulated and is being further built up.

-Given this situation, the Study Group on Innovation and Competition Policy3 (hereinafter, the "Study Group") consisting of relevant knowledgeable experts has been convened4 to obtain deeper understanding and knowledge on the true state of innovation in the context of competition policy.
+Based on this situation, the Study Group on Innovation and Competition Policy (the "Study Group"), consisting of relevant knowledgeable experts, has been convened to obtain deeper understanding and knowledge on the true state of innovation in the context of competition policy.
 The